Why Backup Your Phone?

 Watch this: How to easily backup your Android phone to your PC:

-Method 2: Backup to your Google Account
+Method 2: Backup to your Google Drive Cloud Storage

 Since you're already logged in with your Google account on your phone, it is easy to backup the device using Google.